CANADIAN

 This itinerary is longer than some other Bow-Yoho trips offered, giving us more time to explore the incredible ski mountaineering available instead of putting our heads down and charging through the traverse.

-INCLUDED: Hotel stay and restaurant meals in Field at the start of the trip, Guiding, Food, Hut fees, Parks Canada backcountry permits, shuttle drivers (to bring guest vehicles back to Field for the end of the trip), porter service (food will be waiting at the first hut), group equipment
+INCLUDED: Hotel stay and restaurant meals in Field at the start of the trip, Guiding, Food (excluding snacks and beverages), Exclusive hut booking fees, transportation between Field and the trip start and finish locations, porter service (food will be waiting at the first hut), group equipment

 Getting to Field